 Miro: I don’t make many children friends.
 Most of the friends I make are adults, with the rare exception of a kid like me.
 I don’t relate to most children and (I know this sounds arrogant) I believe I am not a kid, but a more sophisticated species of homo sapiens.

 Lainie and Miro, did you guys speak Spanish before you started traveling?
 How did you learn and how long did it take you to?

 Lainie: Neither Miro nor I spoke Spanish prior to this trip.
 (I did know a few key words like ‘margarita’ and ‘taco’, being from Los Angeles.)
 Miro has taken to learning a language much easier than I have, and I consider myself still a beginner.

-I can, however understand more Spanish than I can speak and reading with the children every day as a volunteer, here in Banos, Ecuador has improved my vocabulary and pronunciation.
-Miro on the other hand can hold fairly complex conversations in Spanish although has had little schooling on the language.
-The biggest piece of advice I can give anyone is be patient, it will come, little by little.
+I can, however, understand more Spanish than I can speak, and reading with the children every day as a volunteer, here in Banos, Ecuador has improved my vocabulary and pronunciation.
+Miro, on the other hand, can hold fairly complex conversations in Spanish although has had little schooling on the language.
+The biggest piece of advice I can give anyone is to be patient, it will come, little by little.

 Lainie, can you talk about your surf experience, where did you do it and how old were you?